-The focus for 2017 will be the “resurgence of nationalism and xenophobia in European politics” with a comparative perspective on developments in the United States.
+A current focus is the “resurgence of nationalism and xenophobia in European politics” with a comparative perspective on developments in the United States.
 Pressing issues such as relations with other world regions, reactions to global crises, and sociopolitical trends will also form the partnership’s agenda.

 About the Partners

 The Brookings Institution

 The Brookings Institution is a nonprofit organization devoted to independent research and policy solutions.
 Its mission is to conduct high-quality, independent research and, based on that research, to provide innovative, practical recommendations for policymakers and the public.